Arcane-Panda/Chess/README.md

 ### Download Instructions
 Go to the source folder, click on main, and download the chessMain.cpp

-The reason we have everything in one file, is because for some wierd reason that has to do with network admin permissions, header files don't work.
+The reason we have everything in one file, is because for some weird reason that has to do with network admin permissions, header files don't work.